Top 5 Raunchy Christmas Party Games That Will Make Your Family Cringe

 4.)
 “Drink If…”: Ugly Sweater Addition

-Break out your ugliest Christmas sweaters and hot buttered rum.
+Break out your ugliest Christmas sweaters and hot-buttered rum.
 “Drink If” is a mix between any casual get-to-know-you game and “Never Have I Ever,” and while the cards themselves likely won’t get too raunchy, the addition of alcohol never hurt when pushing the envelope.

 If you want to up the ante, add some Ugly Sweater Dare Cards to the mix — you won’t even know what dare you’re facing until you scratch it off.
 And if you don’t feel up to the challenge?
-Pick the ever-intimidating truth option, or maybe just buy the hostess another drink.
+Pick the ever-intimidating truth option, or buy the hostess another drink.

 3.)
 Cards Against Humanity Holiday Packs